gyvermac/docs/pages/01.gantry5/04.tutorials/12.multilingual-site/docs.md

 ![](multilanguage_31.png?classes=shadow,border)

 Next, you will want to change the main menu to the one you created for the language.
-For example, if this template style is assigned to Française, then you will want to select the Française (French) menu.
+For example, if this template style is assigned to Français, then you will want to select the (French) menu Français.

 ![](multilanguage_21.PNG) {.border .shadow}